 The financial management of the Authority is conducted in accordance with the financial rules set out at Article 13 and in the Financial Regulations section within the Constitution.
-The Council has a designated Chief Finance Officer in accordance with Section 151 (S151) of the Local Government Act 1972.
+The Council has appointed and has a designated Chief Finance Officer in accordance with Section 151 (S151) of the Local Government Act 1972.
 The Strategic Finance Managers are Deputy S151 officers.
+The Section 151 and Deputy 151 Officers are LGSS employees and their function is provided to the Council through the LGSS Partnership Agreement.
+This arrangement has been reviewed against CIPFA's Statement on the Role of the Chief Finance Officer 2010, and successfully complies with all of the criteria.
+As stated above, the Chief Finance Officer is a member of Management Board and reports directly to the Chief Executive.

-The Council has in place a three-year Financial Strategy, updated annually, to support the medium-term aims of the Corporate Plan.
+The Council has in place a five-year Financial Strategy, updated annually, to support the medium-term aims of the Corporate Plan.